 The Sin That Cannot Be Forgiven

-In addition to this profound and horrible episode in the history of the nation Israel with the illegal arrest and trial of Jesus, Caiaphas and the Sanhedrin accused Jesus of committing blasphemy.
+In addition to what was already a profound and horrible episode in the history of the nation Israel with the illegal arrest and trial of Jesus, Caiaphas and the Sanhedrin did something else even more astounding.
+They accused Jesus of committing blasphemy.
 How so?
 Jesus claimed to be God, which was a sin to be sure, if it was false.
 However, the ironic truth and twist in this entire scenario is that Jesus was telling the truth.Jesus came to reestablish God’s Kingship, whether Israel wanted to be a part of it or not.
 He prophesied.
 He quoted prophecies from the Old Testament.
-He performed miracles.
+He performed thousands upon thousands of miracles.
+So many, in fact, John said nobody could write them all down (John 20:30l 21:35).
 He preached the good news to the poor.
 He declared what the Kingdom of Heaven was like.
-He even displayed power over creation, like when he calmed the storm on the Sea of Galilee, provided food for thousands from just a handful of items, healed sick people no one else could cure, and raised people from the dead.
-Yet, despite all these displays of His deity, the Pharisees, teachers of the law, chief priests, and elders all ascribed his power to none other than Beelzebul (i.e., Satan), calling him demon-possessed.
+He even displayed power over creation, like when he calmed the storm on the Sea of Galilee, provided food for thousands from just a handful of items, healed sick people no one else could cure, and even raised people from the dead.
+Yet, despite all these displays of His deity, the Pharisees, teachers of the law, chief priests, and elders all ascribed his power to none other than Beelzebub (i.e., Satan; the word means "Lord of the Flies"), calling him demon-possessed.

 In Matthew 12:22-37 and Mark 3:20-30, Jesus explains just how imbecilic they sound by stating a house divided against itself cannot stand.
 Neither can a city, a nation, or a family, for that matter.
 Not even in the heavenly realms!
 Therefore, Jesus says, “And if I by Beelzebul cast out demons, by whom do your sons cast them out?
 For this reason, they will be your judges.
 But if I cast out demons by the Spirit of God, then the kingdom of God has come upon you” (Matthew 12:27-28; LSB).